FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 Similar to the roller intake, the constructor is used to define the motor controller as well as run several related functions.

 1. The first line declares the motor controller.
-A motor controller has two parameters which are the ID and the `MotorType`.
+A motor controller, has two parameters which are the ID and the `MotorType`.
 For this specific motor controller the ID is set to a constant called `ARM_ID` and the `MotorType` being set to brushless.
-This is because this motor controller is used in conjuction with a NEO motor which is brushless.
+This is because this motor controller is used in conjunction with a NEO motor which is brushless.

 2. `restoreFactoryDefaults()` wipes all settings on the motor controller to its defaults, ensuring that we know exactly what they are and that we can safely change what we want.